City of New York (1885 ship): Post-war life and Lou Kenedy

 Kenedy would make his last voyage in her in October 1952 carrying 325,000 feet of lumber from Sheet Harbour, Nova Scotia to Quincy near Boston.
-She sailed back to Lunenberg empty, to her new owners.

-She was sold to Quincy Lumber Company, of Quincy, Massachusetts, for transporting coal and potatoes between Massachusetts and Prince Edward Island, yet another shaft broke and a motor vessel the Arctic Sealer was chartered to take her to Lunenburg, for repair.
+She sailed back to Lunenberg empty, to her new owners, Quincy Lumber Company, of Quincy, Massachusetts.
+They used her for transporting coal and potatoes between Massachusetts and Prince Edward Island, when yet another shaft broke and a motor vessel the Arctic Sealer was chartered to take her to Lunenburg, for repair.
 On 29 December 1952 while she was on tow out of Yarmouth at Chebogue Point, Nova Scotia, the towing cable snapped, and she was anchored.
 The tide dropped by 12 feet, leaving her aground on the Chebogue ledge.
 A cabin stove fell over and a fire broke out, quickly spreading throughout the vessel destroying much of her.
 In a week her remains slid off the ledge into five fathoms of water.

 Exhibits

 The Yarmouth County Museum has a number of artefacts, including a nameplate with the name "Samson" on one side and the City of New York on the other.